Former cop arrested for embezzlement, grand theft

-A former Colusa police officer accused of embezzlement and grand theft is being held at the Sutter County Jail after being arrested Tuesday by the Colusa County District Attorney’s Office.
+The former Colusa police officer accused of embezzlement and grand theft is being held at the Sutter County Jail after being arrested by the Colusa County District Attorney’s Office on Jan.
+28.

-Elden Henry Tamez, of Yuba City, pleaded not guilty to two felony charges of grand theft and one count of embezzlement in December, after an investigation found that the 19-year veteran of the Colusa Police Department allegedly embezzled funds from the department between 2018 and 2019.
+Elden Henry Tamez, of Yuba City, pleaded not guilty to two felony charges of grand theft and one count of embezzlement in Dec. after an investigation found that a 19-year veteran of the Colusa Police Department allegedly embezzled funds from the department between 2018 and 2019.

 The charges, filed by the Colusa County District Attorney’s Office on Nov.
-27, 2019, allege that Tamez embezzled at least $950 in funds from the department’s canine account, as well as at least $950 from the Colusa Peace Officers Association, but court documents do not specify the exact amounts that Tamez is believed to have taken.
+27, 2019, allege that Tamez embezzled at least $950 in funds from the department’s canine account, as well as at least $950 from the Colusa Peace Officers Association but court documents do not specify the exact amount that Tamez is believed to have taken.

 During that time, Tamez served as a lieutenant with the Colusa Police Department, second in command behind the police chief.